shredtechular/StratifyLabs.github.io/thank-you-contact.md

 <section class="content-section">
 	<div class="container">
 		<h2 class="section-heading">{{ page.form_title }}</h2>
-    <div class="alert alert-success" role="alert"> Thank you for contacting Stratify Labs.
-You should hear back from us in the next 24 hours.</div>
+    	<div class="alert alert-success" role="alert"> Your information was submitted successfully.</div>
+    	<p>Thank you for contacting Stratify Labs.
+You should hear back from us in the next 24 hours.</p>
 	</div>
 </section>